Have you been to Rutland, Vermont lately?

 A Few of the Sculptures in Downtown Rutland, Vermont

 In addition to the huge murals, downtown Rutland also hosts a variety of sculptures.
-Eight of these are made from Vermont marble and celebrate Rutland’s local history and people.
+Several of these are made from Vermont marble and celebrate Rutland’s local history and people.

 Andrea Mead Lawrence was a Rutland resident and America’s only Olympic skier to win two gold medals in one year.
 Lawrence worked for decades to protect American mountains and waters and was a renowned environmental advocate.